btlakey/bertron/README.md

 Then run `bertron/format_data.py` to generate processed data sets
 Then run `bertron/train_bert.py > bertron/models/model_output.txt` to see some results!
-- n.b.: still a work in progress
+Gotta add the predict endpoint!  `bertron/predict.py` does not yet exist...
+- Some working predict code in `notebooks/predict`

 ------------------
 ### Environment